 So, in this post, I’d like to show you how you can stop being content with just content.
 How, with a better understanding of how content works, you can seize the opportunities to boost website performance.

 Successful content should work on many levels.
 It needs to:

 If you’re going to get the clickthrough, you need to appeal.
 If you are going to make the sale (or other goals), your reader needs to stay right on your site.
 So take a cool look at your copy and images.
 Then unplug your emotional attachment to your work and put yourself in your target’s mind.
 And get outside your workplace and feel their pain.
 Understand their needs.
 Then write your headline.
 Then write it again.
 And again.
 Until it’s brilliant.

 2. Perform better on Google than your competitors’ content

-That, in a way, is an important chunk of what this DMT is about.
+That, in a way, is an important chunk of what this post is about.
 This is just a paragraph, but it absolutely deserves an issue all of its own.
 Keep your content unique.
 Make your content better written than your competitors (get a professional to write or edit your content if you’re struggling).
 Understand how to use key phrases in 2022.
 Take care with your h1 and title tag content.
 And keep up with Google updates and announcements.